iendicott/Home-Assistant/SunSynk Local Control/README.md

 ## Disclaimer.

-I cannot accept any responsibility for any damage caused to your equipment.
-Please install at your own risk.
+I do not accept any responsibility for any damage caused to your equipment.
+Installation is at your own risk.